How to Make the Most of Your Minor Characters

 Sooner or later, your heroes will come in contact with minor characters.
-These characters may only get a few moments of “screen time,” but that doesn’t mean they’re unimportant.
-No, you wouldn’t need a complete file on their backgrounds and home lives and how they were treated as children, but you should know enough about them to make them interesting for the reader.
+These characters may only get a few moments of “screen time” in your story, but that doesn’t mean they’re unimportant.
+And while you won't need their complete background file and notes on how they were treated as children, you should still know enough about them to give them special flavor.

 Here’s a few tips on that.

 One thing to keep in mind about minor characters: they are the main characters of some other story.
 They, too, have their desires and needs, their goals and setbacks, their beloved ones and antagonists.

 Suppose your main character is trying to buy a plane ticket home in time to see their dying father, but there are no flights available.
 This situation calls for some interaction with an airline ticket counter attendant.
 His or her appearance would be short, but it should have some impact on the story, or there’s no point in mentioning it at all.

 Make some interesting choices about this minor character.
 As your main character gets more and more frustrated, how would the attendant react?
 Maybe he or she had a father who died of cancer not long ago, and they couldn’t attend him in time, either.
 Would that make them sympathetic or cynical?

 Such choices give depth to your story and make the reader feel like he’s reading about a rich, vivid world.

 Minor Characters Help Readers to Understand Your Main Characters